 - Besides catching a glimpse of Space Mountain, guests can see the original concept model for Progress City, the inspiration for what we now call E.P.C.O.T.

-- Carousel of Progress debuted at the 1964-1965 World’s Fair in New York and was transported to Disneyland where it remained until 1973 where it was then packed up and moved to its final spot in the Magic Kingdom opening in 1975.
+- Carousel of Progress debuted at the 1964-1965 World’s Fair in New York.
+The attraction was transported to Disneyland where it remained until 1973.
+It was packed up and moved to its final spot in the Magic Kingdom opening in 1975.

 - The song There’s a Great, Big, Beautiful Tomorrow written by the Sherman brothers was the original song for the attraction when it debuted at the World’s Fair and when it resided in Disneyland.
 But from 1975 to 1994, guests heard another song, The Best Time of Your Life.